FarronF/limerick-council-meetings/meetings/2017/04/26-Community Leisure and Emergency Services Strategic Policy Committee Meeting/Minutes - Community, Leisure and Emergency Services SPC - 21st February 2017.md

 this new street spectacle company to develop an entry for this year’s parade as part of the

+ongoing Festivals & Events Development Strategy.
+---
-ongoing Festivals & Events Development Strategy.--- Lumen will focus on delivering a story in the history of the River Shannon in keeping with
+Lumen will focus on delivering a story in the history of the River Shannon in keeping with

 the theme of *Our Story-this is where we belong.*